By Wayne T. Dowdy

 He described the novel accurately, and in a way I would not have considered if asked to describe what it was about.
 Read “An Introduction to UNKNOWN INNOCENCE” on this blogspot (June 21, 2015), or by going to my author’s page at Smashwords.com (https://www.smashwords.com/profile/view/WayneMrDowdy), or preferable, by buying the 85,000-word book for $12.95 from your favorite online or offline bookstore.

 Wayne T. Dowdy writes straight from the pen.
-Follow his blogs on straightfromthepen.wordpress.com.
-Purchase his books, essays, and short stories from StraightFromthePen.com.
-Click on the link of your favorite book and it goes to secure sites on Smashwords.com for eBooks, or CreateSpace.com for paperbacks.
-Industry discounts available for multiple book purchases.
+Follow his blogs on straightfromthepen.com.
+Purchase his books, essays, and short stories from your favorite booksellers, or send him an email: email@example.com.